-Both RIDOH and HRC spot-removal limits are the same as the EPA maximum of six square feet of lead-based paint on each interior room or 20 square feet of exterior lead-based paint.
+RIDOH spot-removal limits are the same as the EPA maximum of 6 square feet of lead-based paint for any interior room or 20 square feet of exterior lead-based paint.
 This is if the work does not include window replacement or demolition activities, and no prohibited work methods are used.
-DEM Regulation Number 24: Removal of Lead-Based Paint from Exterior Surfaces also applies to any exterior paint removal.
+The Rhode Island Department of Environmental Management (DEM) regulation number 24: Removal of Lead-Based Paint from Exterior Surfaces also applies to any exterior paint removal.